-To ensure that Mississippians are able to develop to their full potential by having their basic needs met, including the need for adequate food and shelter and a healthy, stable, and nurturing family environment or a competent and caring system of social support
+To ensure that Mississippians can develop to their full potential by having their basic needs met, including the need for adequate food and shelter and a healthy, stable, and nurturing family environment or a competent and caring system of social support

-- Continue development of a Parent Representation program to include training of lawyers to represent parents in Youth Court abuse & neglect and Termination of Parental Rights cases to ensure the fundamental rights of parents are respected and facilitate the expedient movement of children in the system, reducing time in emergency shelters and shortening the time to permanent placement either back in a home that can provide a nurturing environment or a permanent placement in another home. - 4.
-Overview of the Agency 5-Year Strategic Plan
+• Continue development of a Parent Defense program to include diret representation and training of lawyers to represent parents in Youth Court in protection and Termination of Parental Rights cases to ensure the fundamental rights of parents are respected and facilitate the expedient movement of children in the system, reducing time in emergency shelters and shortening the time to permanent placement either back in a home that can provide a nurturing environment or a permanent placement in another home.

+4. Overview of the Agency 5-Year Strategic Plan